ProfessionalCSharp/ProfessionalCSharp6/README.md

 You can find additional samples in the [More Samples repository](https://github.com/ProfessionalCSharp/MoreSamples).

 If you have issues or comments, please submit an Issue in [GitHub](https://github.com/ProfessionalCSharp/ProfessionalCSharp6).

+You can find more information about topics of the book in my [Blog](https://csharp.christiannagel.com "Professional C#")